crazii/SBEMU/README.txt

     SBEMU will try to reset the sound card to its initial states as when SBEMU installs.
     This options is only useful `AFTER` SBEMU installs.

+/VMPU:  Set Virtual MPU's voice limit, default 0 (disable VMPU), range[32,256]
+        "/VMPU" equals "/VMPU=64"
+        this option Conflicts with /MCOM=[1/2/3/4]; errors will be generated if there is a conflict.

+/VMSF:  Set VMPU Soundfont2 file, if the file path is a relative path, it is relative to the location of SBEMU.EXE, NOT current working directory.
+        ONLY effective if /VMPU is enabled.

 5. Trouble Shooting